 In The Snow Queen (2012), The Snow Queen's backstory shows her as a girl whose natural sorcerous powers were so strong that she was rejected and mocked by her people.

-In Trolls, the reason why Branch lost his colors, refuses to sing, is a bit of a Grumpy Bear, and is massively (but rightfully) paranoid of the Bergens attacking is because when he was a kid, his singing attracted a Bergen, and Branch's grandmother got eaten when she tried to save him.
+In Trolls, the reason why Branch lost his colors, refuses to sing, is a bit of a grump, and is massively (but rightfully) paranoid of the Bergens attacking is that when he was a kid, his singing attracted a Bergen, and Branch's grandmother got eaten when she tried to save him.

 Lampshaded in Wreck-It Ralph: Sergeant Calhoun "Was programmed with the most tragic back-story ever."
 Her lover was killed in front of her by Cy-Bugs on their wedding day, and she blames herself because she forgot to do a perimeter check for enemies.
 It's part of why she's usually so on edge about the Cy-Bugs and aggressive.